 Each student who accepts a Sigma Delta Pi Undergraduate Study Abroad Award MUST commit to consistent class attendance and participation during the period studying abroad as afforded by this awards program.

-Awardees unable to undertake the study abroad provided by the scholarship or stipend must inform the Executive Director immediately and will return to him any funding received from Sigma Delta Pi.
-If the awardees fail to inform the Executive Director by May 15, 2017 and in sufficient time to award their scholarship or stipend to another student, understanding that arrangements have already been made for funding their study abroad, they will be required to reimburse Sigma Delta Pi for the cost of their award.
+Awardees unable to undertake the study abroad provided by the stipend must inform the National Office immediately and will return to them any funding received from Sigma Delta Pi.
+If the awardees fail to inform the National Office (National@sigmadeltapi.org ) by May 15, 2024 and in sufficient time to award their stipend to another student, understanding that arrangements have already been made for funding their study abroad, they will be required to reimburse Sigma Delta Pi for the cost of their award.

-Sigma Delta Pi reserves the right to refrain from awarding scholarships to certain locations if it determines that circumstances of the prospective host country might detrimentally impact a student’s educational experience and/or safety.
-Sigma Delta Pi also reserves the right to award less scholarships and stipends if it deems the applicant pool is deficient.
+Sigma Delta Pi reserves the right to refrain from awarding stipends to certain locations if it determines that circumstances of the prospective host country might detrimentally impact a student’s educational experience and/or safety.
+Sigma Delta Pi also reserves the right to award less stipends if it deems the applicant pool is deficient.
 Sigma Delta Pi will not award an eligible applicant from both this study abroad program and the Internship Grant program.

-If the Chair of the Undergraduate Summer Scholarship Competition and/or a judging committee member is also a chapter adviser, then their chapter is eligible for no more than one (1) undergraduate summer scholarship or stipend.
+If the Chair of the Undergraduate Study Abroad Awards and/or a judging committee member is also a chapter adviser, then their chapter is eligible for no more than one (1) undergraduate study abroad stipend.
 An exception may be made if 1) the number of applicants is less than the number of available awards and/or 2) the President, in consultation with the Executive Director, concludes that the quality of the applicant pool is deficient.